If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Cons

-• The pruners are quite low in quality.
+• Quality: The hand pruners are entry-level quality.

 Product Specs